-Santa Clara County Likely to Take Stand Supporting Net Neutrality
+Santa Clara County Takes Stand Supporting Net Neutrality

 In 2015, Obama’s administration directed the Federal Communications Commission (FCC) to impose new protections that prevented companies from throttling information based on fees for service.
 But now, under the Trump administration, the commission is considering a rollback of those guarantees.

 Mitch Stoltz, an attorney at the Electronic Frontier Foundation (EFF), said the companies lobbying for that rollback have already proven their willingness to harm consumers.
 AT&T blocked data sent by Apple.
-Comcast slowed down online traffic for certain apps.
-And companies routinely reroute internet searches to websites people didn’t request.
+Comcast slowed down online traffic for some apps.
+And companies routinely reroute searches to websites people didn’t request.

 “Users pay them to connect to the internet,” Stoltz said, “not decide for them what they can see and do there.”